Battle of Quifangondo: Tactical considerations

 Quifangondo was a small village in northern Luanda Province, some 30 km from downtown Luanda.
 Prior to the civil war, the settlement was primarily known for being the location of a reservoir which supplied water to Luanda.
 Its defence had assumed increasing importance in FAPLA command circles early in the fighting, when damage to the Dondo hydroelectric complex to the east made the capital even more dependent on the Quifangondo waterworks.
+American historian Daniel Spikes wrote that if ELNA succeeding in capturing the waterworks, "Roberto would control the spigot through which Luanda's water supply flowed."
+If the pump station at Quifangondo was shut down, that would leave the FAPLA forces and civilian population inside Luanda with no more than a few days' worth of fresh water remaining.

 The hills around Quifangondo dominated the northern approaches to Luanda, overlooking the highway towards Funda in the east and Caxito to the north.
 The section of highway leading northwards to Caxito was bounded to the west by the Atlantic Ocean and to the east, by impassable swampland.
 Movement off the road was generally difficult for wheeled vehicles.
 Just outside Quifangondo, the swampland gave way to a body of water known as Panguila Lake.
+To reach Luanda from this direction, an attacking column would have to cross an elevated section of highway over Panguila Lake and a conventional bridge over the Bengo River.
+FAPLA sappers had attempted to destroy the elevated highway and the Bengo River bridge with explosive charges, but were unsuccessful.
+On 7 November, an ELNA reconnaissance group determined that both the highway and the bridge were intact.

 Roberto's capture of Caxito in late July left Quifangondo and much of northern Luanda Province open to an invasion by ELNA forces.
 In October, when ELNA troops began encroaching on the capital, Quifangondo became even more vulnerable, partly due to its proximity to Morro de Cal.
 Cuban combat engineers supervised the construction of scaled defences around Quifangondo, including underground bunkers to provide some measure of protection from ELNA's artillery bombardments.
 Argüelles's plan for the defence of Luanda was to use the garrison at Quifangondo to underpin the extremity of his western flank, while other Cuban and FAPLA units assembled into a series of hastily conceived defensive lines which extended from Quifangondo to Funda, and from Funda to Cacuaco.
 Additional Cuban troops were held in reserve in the Grafanil district, where several FAPLA arms depots were located.